 Today, however, the public has been hyped into starting their RV adventures with large fifth wheels or motor homes.

 These units promise luxuries buyers think they need, and manufacturers are happy to provide them.

 However, they do so at prices that are far more than they are worth.

 As new prices rise, so do those of previously owned coaches.

-The result of this upward pricing spiral is that people who used to be able to purchase a 6 year old luxury coach for about half the price of a new one, now will pay that same amount of money for one that is 12 or more years old!
+The result is that people who used to be able to purchase a 6 year old luxury coach for about half the price of a new one, now will pay that same amount of money for one that is 12 or more years old!

 This is a bad deal for buyers.

 A coach that old has generally deteriorated and depreciated to the point that it’s true value is far less than its asking price.

 It may look great, but buyers should remember that it now has 12 or more years of normal wear and tear on its appliances, furniture, wiring, tires, chassis, engine, generator, inverter and other systems.

 On the surface, buying it may seem to be a smart move because the unit looks good and is affordable, but when it comes time to trade or sell it, owners are going to have problems.